EinScan HX (handheld object scanning)

 Process step description

 10. Rotate the physical object ready to scan again.
 Before starting another scan, go to the 'project group' tab and start a new project.
 Take your new scan within this project.
-There is no limit to the number of scans you can do, if your point cloud has gaps, take another scan.
+There is no limit to the number of scans you can do, if your point cloud has gaps, take another scan, just make sure each new scan is in a new project folder.

 Icon